Azure/azure-pixel-tracker/Manual Deployment/README.md

 11. Navigate to the Kudu Console for your Web App at **unique string**.scm.azurewebsites.net
 12. Go to "Debug console", then select "CMD"
 13. Navigate to "D:\home\site\wwwroot"
 14. Upload "cortana-pixeltracker-server-1.0-SNAPSHOT.jar" and "web.config" from the resources folder to this location.
+Note, the provided file is zipped to reduce the size.
+You must first unzip it to extract the jar.
 15. Navigate to **uniquestring**.azurewebsites.net/pixel.jpg?var1=test&var2=test2 to test the service.